MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/debug/locally-with-an-ide.md

 ## Block a bot in personal chat

 Users can choose to block your bot from sending personal chat messages.
-They may toggle this by right-clicking your bot in the chat channel and choosing **Block bot conversation**.
+They might toggle this by right-clicking your bot in the chat channel and choosing **Block bot conversation**.
 This means, your bots continue to send messages, however, the user doesn't receive the messages.

 ![Blocking a bot](~/assets/images/bots/botdisable.png)

 ## Remove a bot from a team

 Users can delete the bot by choosing the trash-can icon on the bots list in their team's view.
 This only removes the bot from that team's use.
 Individual users can still interact in personal context.
-Bots in personal context can't be disabled or removed by users.
+Users can't remove or disable bots in personal context.

 ## Disable a bot in Teams